theidiotmachine/WA1/README.md

 # The language

-WA1 is a strongly-typed expression-based language, with its roots in TypeScript syntax.
+WA1 is a strongly-typed expression-based language, which borrows from TypeScript, Rust and Scala.
 Here we use 'expression-based' to mean that, generally, the last value of a block is its return value, and you can compose expressions freely.

 Because we are not monsters, classic control flow also works, so you can still use `return` if you want.